Beach find of Red and Yellow Glass, Three Marbles, and More

 The very low tide line is not nearly as good as the mid part, as there are more hours of wave action higher up the beach plus the waves seem to keep the small rocks and sand piled higher up on the beach.

-We do look at the tide chart online before we go, but it really doesn't stop us.
+We found it best to go best when the tide was dropping.
+Although we always check at the tide chart online before we go, but tide levels really don't stop us.
 We go when we have some time and need to get out of the house...about a couple of times a week.

 So, on the beaches in this area, beach glass hunting is good anytime except during the highest tides.